cbshiles/KALX-libfms/doc/fms/background.md

 Swap Execution Facilities (SEF) are similar to an exchange for interest rate swaps.

-The mathematical models and software implementation is always far behind the inventiveness of the financial world.
+The mathematical models and software implementations are always far behind the inventiveness of the financial world.